 Is your psoriasis or psoriatic arthritis keeping you up at night?

-Dr. Kristina Callis Duffin has done extensive research into the sleep-psoriatic disease connection, and has found that people with psoriasis and psoriatic arthritis often have more sleep issues or have more severe sleep issues than the general population.
+Kristina Callis Duffin, M.D., has done extensive research into the sleep-psoriatic disease connection, and has found that people with psoriasis and psoriatic arthritis often have more sleep issues or have more severe sleep issues than the general population.

-Itching and pain can lead to poor sleep, and poor quality sleep can lead to exhaustion and stress, which can make psoriasis and psoriatic arthritis symptoms worse, said Dr. Kristina Callis Duffin, assistant professor of dermatology at the University of Utah.
+Itching and pain can lead to poor sleep, and poor quality sleep can lead to exhaustion and stress, which can make psoriasis and psoriatic arthritis symptoms worse, says Callis Duffin, assistant professor of dermatology at the University of Utah and a member of the NPF medical board.

-People with psoriasis are more likely to have severe sleep apnea, too, according to Callis Duffin's studies.
+People with psoriasis are more likely to have severe sleep apnea, too, according to Callis Duffin.
 A recent Citizen Pscientist research paper also found sleep difficulties for those with psoriatic disease.

 Here are some tips for getting a better night's sleep with psoriasis or psoriatic arthritis: